einfra logoDocumentation

 II.
 Insert the DOI identificator in the number format (NOT URL), e.g. 10.1108/nlw-09-2015-0068.

 III.
-The paper metadata will be automatically fetched, please chek that is correct and it showed paper which you wish to attach.
+The paper metadata will be automatically fetched, please check that is correct and it showed paper which you wish to attach.

 IV.
 Once finished click on “Create Article” button.